abdelmonem55/learn-rust/w-near.md

  spec: FT_METADATA_SPEC.to_string(),
 ```

-String is a UTF-8 dynamic groupable list used to store sequence of chars, and we here we call [to_string](https://doc.rust-lang.org/std/string/trait.ToString.html) to get String from anther type
+String is a UTF-8 dynamic groupable list used to store sequence of chars, and we here we call [to_string](https://doc.rust-lang.org/std/string/trait.ToString.html) to get String from anther type.

 ----